Dr. Monica James, PT

-Peter Jackson joined the Baker Rehab Group team in 2015 after working with a sports ministry organization.
+Peter joined the Baker Rehab Group team in 2015 after working with a sports ministry organization.
 Mr. Jackson graduated from the University of Maryland, Baltimore County with a Bachelor of Arts degree in Social Work.
 In his free time, Peter is a drummer in a regional band and enjoys participating in recreational sports leagues.

 Clinical Team Leads